Turkish Passport 2025: Validity & Visa-Free Countries

 The most surprising aspect of the Turkish passport's power is its influence in South and Central America:

-• Peru and Chile: Easy access for tourists and business people.
+• Peru and Chile: Easy access for tourists and businesspeople.

-Asia and Pacific:
+Asia and Oceania:

 • Singapore and Thailand: 30 to 60 days of visa-free access.